 It is also important to know that symptoms rarely show up in the early phase.
 When veterans begin experiencing physical distress, it typically means that their disease has become quite severe.
 For this reason, timely detection is crucial.
 Veterans who know they were exposed to asbestos in the military are strongly advised to undergo a thorough medical examination every year, regardless of whether they currently have symptoms.
 Keeping a close eye on your health will help you avoid being diagnosed with a serious disease when it is too advanced to respond to treatment.

 Finally, since the rate of misdiagnosis is alarmingly high among victims of asbestos exposure, we wholeheartedly encourage you to seek a second opinion from a specialist if you already have a diagnosis.
 Because the symptoms of lung disease caused by asbestos exposure often overlap those of more common respiratory conditions such as asthma or pneumonia, even medical experts are prone to assigning the wrong diagnosis.
 Thus, being evaluated by multiple specialists is necessary when asbestos is responsible for your illness.
 A false diagnosis can affect your prognosis dramatically, as you will not benefit from effective treatment, which will inevitably lead to the aggravation of your condition.

-What documents must accompany my VA disability compensation claim if I was injured by military asbestos exposure?
+What documents must accompany my VA disability compensation claim?

 In addition to military records proving your asbestos exposure and medical evidence stating your current diagnosis, which a lawyer specialized in asbestos litigation can help you gather more efficiently, you will have to submit the following documents when requesting VA disability compensation:

 - a filled-out VA Form 21-526, which must be accompanied by a summary of your asbestos exposure

 - a copy of your DD 214 (discharge paperwork), which you can recover from the National Personnel Records Center if you no longer have the original

 - if you have a spouse, a copy of your marriage certificate, as having a dependent will increase the amount of compensation you are eligible for